ansible/workshops/exercises/ansible_network/1-explore/README.es.md

 * `ansible_network_os` - This variable is necessary while using the `network_cli` connection type within a play definition, as we will see shortly.
 * `ansible_connection` - This variable sets the [connection plugin](https://docs.ansible.com/ansible/latest/plugins/connection.html) for this group.
 This can be set to values such as `netconf`, `httpapi` and `network_cli` depending on what this particular network platform supports.

-### Step 7 - Using ansible-navigator to explore inventory
+### Paso 7 - Usando ansible-navigator para explorar el inventario

 We can also use the `ansible-navigator` TUI to explore inventory.